 Of course, your budget plays a role in the frequency of your donor communications.
 You need to consider what your organization can afford.
 Do you have the funds to send out gifts or “thank you” emails every so often?
 Or are online communications more affordable for you?

-Find the right platform and frequency that aligns well with your organization’s budget.
-The are email marketing tools you can use to reach out to your donors at affordable prices, such as MailChimp or Campaign Monitor.
-These tools even allow you to schedule when your emails should be sent out.
+It’s crucial to find a suitable platform and frequency that aligns with your organization’s budget.
+You can use email marketing tools like MailChimp or Campaign Monitor to contact your donors at reasonable prices.
+These tools even offer the option to schedule when your emails should be sent out.

 Next, ask yourself why you’re reaching out to your donors.
 The purpose and context of your message will determine the frequency of emails or letters.